rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 3. (+5) The user is unable to submit an authentication request with data that has not passed validation.
 4. (+5) In case of an authentication error (based on the server response), a message indicating the corresponding error sent by the server must be displayed.
 The message does not have to be a complete copy of the server's response.
 5. (+5) User authentication is possible both by clicking the button with the mouse or by pressing the "Enter" key without the need to focus on the button.
-6. (+5) Access is granted only to not authenticated users.
-Only considered if the page is implemented.
+6. (+5) Only not authenticated users have access to this page.
+If the user is authorized and tries to proceed to the Authentication page, they must be redirected to the Main page automatically.

 #### 2. Main Page (+5)

-1. (+5) Access is granted only to authenticated users.
-Only considered if the page is implemented.
+1. (+5) Only authenticated users have access to this page.
+If the user is unauthorized and tries to proceed to the Main page, they must be redirected to the Authentication page automatically.

 #### 3. Header (on the main page) (+15)